rishimadhok/cozmo-tools/cozmo_fsm/cozmo_server/README.md

 The cozmo server module allows multiple cozmo robots, running simple_cli, to share a single world map.
 Cozmo Server has been designed to work with as many as 50 robots at once but has only been tested with two.
 ## Usage
 ### Server
 On any computer on your local network navigate to the `cozmo_fsm` directory.
 You can run ```python3 server.py``` to run thedefault server.
 The default server will expect at least 3 cameras to be connected to this computer (it will assume the first one is a webcam facing the user and not attempt to use it) and the origin to be marked by an aruco marker with id `2`.
 You can modify the first few lines of the code to change which aruco marker and cameras to use.

-By default the server listens on port 1800
+By default the server listens on port 1800 and assumes that the origin aruco marker is placed parallel (and directly on) the world coordinates and the robot aruco markers are placed parallel to the robot frame.
+The origin marker can be rotated by setting the aruco_offset parameter of the Server constructor.
+There currently is no way to rotate the robot aruco markers.

 The line ```perched_cameras = [1, 2]``` can be changed to ```perched_cameras = [0, 1]``` to use the first 2 cameras or to ```perched_cameras = [1]``` to just use a single camera.
 Other more advanced customizations can be made by adding parameters to the constructors; additional details can be found in the comments.